 A class of which only a single instance can exist

-This design patterns is all about Class and Object composition.
+These design patterns are all about Class and Object composition.
 Structural class-creation patterns use inheritance to compose interfaces.
 Structural object-patterns define ways to compose objects to obtain new functionality.

 Match interfaces of different classes